-Figure CBD3.
+Figure 11-30.
 Chlorophyll Concentration at Rio Vista Before, During, and After 2018 Pilot North Delta Food Subsidies Action.

 Analyses of the effectiveness of the 2019 pilot implementation of the action are being undertaken.
 Preliminary results showed caged delta smelt in the Yolo Bypass did not survive because of a heat wave in late August, whereas survival during the after-action period was significantly higher, although this was likely due to seasonal effects and not the flow action alone (Davis et al. 2019).
-Primary productivity, as measured by chlorophyll fluorescence, was moved downstream during the action, with an increase at the downstream-most monitoring station in the Yolo Bypass Toe Drain from <3 μg/L to up to ~7.5 μg/L for a short period, before returning to levels <3 μg/L after the action (Maguire et al. 2020).
+Primary productivity, as measured by chlorophyll fluorescence, was moved downstream during the action, with an increase at the downstream-most monitoring station in the Yolo Bypass Toe Drain from <3 micrograms per liter (μg/L) to up to ~7.5 μg/L for a short period, before returning to levels <3 μg/L after the action (Maguire et al. 2020).

 In addition to potential positive effects from food web materials moving downstream, Alternatives 1, 2, and 3 have the potential to affect water quality, including pesticides, water temperature, and dissolved oxygen.
 Pesticide concentrations in the Yolo Bypass and Cache Slough Complex were analyzed during augmented pulse flows in July 2016 and September 2018 and also in 2017 during ambient conditions (Orlando et al. 2020).
 Water samples were taken from the Yolo Bypass and Cache Slough Complex before, during, and after the pulse flows to determine if pesticide concentrations increased.
 Flows in July 2016 were from the Sacramento River into the CBD and the Yolo Bypass Toe Drain.
 Augmented flows in 2018 were from agricultural tailwater, mainly from rice field discharge water.
 Results from the three years of study concluded that the 2016 pulse of Sacramento River water reduced pesticide concentration at the upstream end of the Yolo Bypass, but may have moved some pesticide downstream to the lower part of the Yolo Bypass near Lisbon Weir.
 However, in Cache Slough near Ryer Island, where flow is much higher due to influence of the Sacramento River, there was no apparent pesticide signature.
 There was more of a pesticide signature at the downstream end of the Yolo Bypass during 2018, as the flow pulse was composed of agricultural drainage water.
 However, there was no change in pesticide concentrations evident in Cache Slough at Ryer Island.
 In 2017, pesticide concentrations remained the same and lessened in the early fall (Orlando et al. 2020: 93–99).
-Pulse flows from Sites reservoir will generally have low to no concentration of pesticides and would not contaminate the Sacramento River and would dilute the relatively high pesticide concentrations in CBD.
-Delta smelt are not likely to be affected by an increase in pesticides under Alternatives 1, 2, and 3 (see discussion on pesticides in Chapter 6, Surface Water Quality).
+Pulse flows from Sites Reservoir will generally have low to no concentration of pesticides and would not contaminate the Sacramento River and would dilute the relatively high pesticide concentrations in CBD.
+Delta smelt are not likely to be affected by an increase in pesticides under Alternatives 1, 2, and 3; refer to the discussion of pesticides in Chapter 6.

 Entrainment